snowplow/dbt-snowplow-web/CONTRIBUTING.md

 A  maintainer will review your PR.
 They may suggest code revision for style or clarity, or request that you add unit or integration test(s).
 We promise these are good things and it's not personal, we all want to make sure the highest quality of work goes into the packages in a way that will be the least disruptive for our users.

 Automated tests run via Github actions.
 If you're a first-time contributor, all tests (including code checks and unit tests) will require a maintainer to approve.
-You will not be able to see the output data of these tests, but can share and explore any failures with you should there be any.
+You will not be able to see the output data of these tests, but we can share and explore any failures with you should there be any.

 Once all tests are passing and your PR has been approved, a maintainer will merge your changes into the active development branch.
 And that's it!
-You're now an Open Source Developer!
+You're now an Open Source Contributor!